Arphros/ArphrosFramework/CONTRIBUTING.md

 This is a **source-available** project — not open-source (yet).

-We deeply appreciate your help on Arphros!
+We deeply appreciate your help on Arphros' Framework!